 In the above equation, the fields in the boundary integral can be extended to $\field{R}_+$ without changing the value of the integral by setting them identically to zero outside the interval $[0,T]$.
 For the right boundary, we have

-Again, without changing the value of the integral with respect to $x_2$ the fields can be extended to whole line by setting them identically to zero outside $\Gamma_r$.
-We these considerations, one can write
+Again, without changing the value of the integral with respect to $x_2$, the fields can be extended to whole line by setting them identically to zero outside $\Gamma_r$.
+We these considerations in mind, one can write